 This is because they have a more intimate experience with your product than someone who visits your website and reads your blog.
 But in order to convert them, you need to have a Product-Led Sales strategy.
 So if your free trial to paid conversion rate is low, it means you need to work on your product-led sales and user engagement strategy.

-How to correctly measure your free trial to conversion rate for SaaS
+How to correctly measure free trial conversion rate for SaaS?

 Although all it takes is some basic math to calculate your free trial conversion rate, you don’t want to generalize your entire user base.